apache/trafficcontrol/docs/source/development/building.rst

 .. [#optional-project] This project is "optional", which means that it cannot be built unless :option:`-o` is given.
 .. [#default-project] This is a default project, which will be built if ``pkg`` is run with no ``projects`` argument
 .. [#mac-jdk] If you are on macOS, you additionally need to :ref:`dev-tr-mac-jdk`.
-.. [#centos-go] If you are on CentOS, you need to `download Go directly <https://golang.org/dl/>`_ instead of using a package manager in order to get the latest Go version.
+.. [#rocky-go] If you are on Rocky Linux, you need to `download Go directly <https://golang.org/dl/>`_ instead of using a package manager in order to get the latest Go version.
 For most users, the desired architecture is AMD64/x86_64.
 .. [#windeps] If you are on Windows, you need to install **both** the Cygwin packages and the Chocolatey packages in order to build the Apache Traffic Control RPMs natively.